Ratibida columnifera

-Ratibida columnifera, commonly known as upright prairie coneflower, Mexican hat, and longhead prairie coneflower, is a perennial species of flowering plant in the genus Ratibida in the family Asteraceae.
-It is native to much of North America and inhabits prairies, plains, roadsides, and disturbed areas from southern Canada through most of the United States to northern Mexico.
+Ratibida columnifera, commonly known as upright prairie coneflower, rocketflower, Mexican hat, and longhead prairie coneflower, is a perennial species of flowering plant in the genus Ratibida in the family Asteraceae.
+It is native to much of North America and inhabits prairies, plains, roadsides, and disturbed areas.

 Description

 R. columnifera has medium green, hairy stems that branch occasionally, growing to 1-3 ft tall.
 Leaves are also hairy and are deeply pinnate with 5 to 11 lobes.
 They are alternate and measure up to 6 in long and 2 in across.
 The petioles are up to 2 in long.

-The inflorescence at the top of the stem consists of 4 to 12 drooping, sterile ray florets that are yellow, brownish red, or brown with yellow borders, surrounding a central column that is up to 2 in long.
+The inflorescence at the top of the stem consists of 4 to 12 drooping, sterile ray florets that are yellow, brownish red, or brown with yellow borders, surrounding a central column which is up to 2 in long.
 The column is made up of numerous purplish disk florets, which open in bands starting at the base of the column and moving upwards.
 Flowers appear June to September.

+Similar species

-It is similar to Ratibida tagetes, but the leaves of R. tagetes are closer to the flower, while the leaves of R. columnifera are farther below on the stem.
+It is similar to Ratibida tagetes, but the leaves of R. tagetes are closer to the flower, while the leaves of R. columnifera are further below on the stem.

 Distribution and habitat

-R. columnifera is native in the United States from Idaho to the west and north, Texas to the south, and Massachusetts to the east.
+R. columnifera is native from southern Canada to northern Mexico.
 In Canada, it is native in Alberta, British Columbia, Saskatchewan, and Manitoba.
-The plant is also native in Northern Mexico.
+In the United States, it is native as far as Idaho to the west and north, Texas to the south, and Massachusetts to the east.
 Habitats include sunny sites with well-drained soil, such as upland prairies, pastures, roadsides, and open disturbed areas.